Real Estate Lead-Based Paint Disclosure Rule

 The Environmental Protection Agency (EPA) and the Department of Housing and Urban Development (HUD) enforce efforts to ensure that the public receives information to prevent lead poisoning in homes that may contain lead-based paint hazards, known as the Real Estate Notification & Disclosure Rule (1018 Rule)

 Homebuyers and renters must receive information on lead-based paint and lead-based paint hazards during the sale and/or rental of housing built before 1978.

-The Disclosure Rule requires sellers, lessors and agents to comply with certain requirements when selling or leasing housing built before 1978.
-The Disclosure Rule requires that, before a purchaser or lessee is obligated under any contract to purchase or lease target housing, certain requirements must be met.
+The EPA and HUD Lead-Based Paint Disclosure Rule, Section 1018, requires sellers, lessors and agents to comply with certain requirements when selling or leasing housing built before 1978.
+It is required that, before a purchaser or lessee is obligated under any contract to purchase or lease target housing, certain requirements must be met.
 These requirements include the following:

-- Sellers, lessors and agents must retain a copy of each Disclosure Rule statement and certification for at least three years from completion of the transaction; and
+- Sellers, lessors and agents must retain a copy of each Disclosure Rule statement and certification for at least three years from completion of the transaction